freginold/Note/README.md

 As of v3.0.3, Note is versioned using [Semantic Versioning] (http://semver.org/).

 ### Tested on:
-Note has been tested and runs fine on:
+Note has been tested and runs well on:
 - Windows 7 32-bit / IE 11
 - Windows 7 64-bit / IE 11
 - Windows 10 64-bit / EdgeHTML 14